Blood near the Kremlin: Russia's media fight back

 Faced with a wave of revulsion around the world at the assassination of leading opposition figure Boris Nemtsov, the loyal media establishment is on the counter-attack, preparing Russians for a malicious propaganda campaign by a hostile West.

 “And they say that’s how the ‘bloody regime’ kills its competitors.
 The world is outraged and indignant.
-And then - sanctions, credit downgrades and the further demonization of Russia and its leader,” Dmitry Kiselyov, a TV anchor reputed to be one of Putin favorite journalists, told his prime-time audience on Sunday evening.
+And then - sanctions, credit downgrades and the further demonisation of Russia and its leader,” Dmitry Kiselyov, a TV anchor reputed to be one of Putin’s favourite journalists, told his prime-time audience on Sunday evening.

 “At a time when there is grief, to engage in polemics is disgusting.”